youyupei/discoAnt/README.md

 The main output of IsoLamp includes:
   - a basic text report
   - annotation of known and novel isoforms as a GTF
+  - information on novel isoforms classes from Gffcompare and Bambu
   - quantification of known and novel isoforms (counts and propoprtions) as CSVs
   - a PCA plot of samples/barcodes
   - an accuracy plot of all input reads